ucr-hpcc/ucr-hpcc.github.io/content/en/News/alerts.md

 None currently observed.
 -->

-### 17-18 Aug, 2023: Incident involving excessive condensate from server room air conditioning, jobs halted
+### 17-18 Jul, 2023: Slurm halted

-* An HPCC sysadmin noticed excessive water puddling underneath the server room raised floor.
-Because that water is coming into contact with high-power electrical junction boxes, UCR Facilities was called to assess and remedy the situation.
-This involves the occasional shutdown of the AC units.
-To prevent server equipment from overheating, pending Slurm jobs have been temporarily halted.
+* Facilities had to perform maintenance on the AC units due to the formation of excessive condensation water, possibley caused by hot summer days.
+During the maintenance Slurm jobs had to be halted to avoid overheating.
   Running jobs will be allowed to continue, provided that the server room does not get too hot.

 ### 10-Apr-2023: Bigdata back